erjanmx/laravel-live-tinker/README.md

-# Laravel live tinker
+# Laravel live-tinker
-Live tinker allows you to interact with your Laravel application from the web page
+Live-tinker allows you to interact with your Laravel application from the web page

 [Laravel's tinker command](https://github.com/laravel/tinker) allows to run any code you want as if you are inside your Laravel app.